Joe Wheeler State Park: History

-The park was established when the state purchased land from the TVA in 1949.
+The park was established when the state purchased land from the Tennessee Valley Authority (TVA) in 1949.
 Resort features were added during a major upgrade begun in 1973.
-The park, the lake and dam all are named for Confederate general and U.S. Congressman Joseph Wheeler.
+The park, the lake and dam are named after the Confederate general and U.S. Congressman Joseph Wheeler.

 Awards

 In September 2020, Joe Wheeler State Park was one of eleven Alabama state parks awarded Tripadvisor’s Traveler’s Choice Award, which recognizes businesses and attractions that earn consistently high user reviews.

 Activities and amenities

 The Rogersville area of the park includes a resort lodge, convention facilities, restaurant, campground, 140-slip marina, 18-hole golf course, and 2.5 mi loop trail for hiking and biking.
 The TVA maintains a dam overlook near the state park's cabin area.